-When there is sufficient evidence that sexual abuse of a child has occurred, the Congregation for the Doctrine of the Faith shall be notified within ten weeks of the Bishop's acceptance of such a recommendation of the Independent Diocesan Review Board.
+When the Bishop determines that a complaint against a Cleric is substantiated, the accused's name will be added to the list of Priests With Substantiated Claims of Abuse and, when the accused is a Cleric in ministry within the Diocese, announced in the parish where the Cleric is assigned and any other institution where the Cleric was assigned.
+The Diocese shall similarly publicize on its website all disciplinary actions taken as a result of an investigation, a subsequent canonical trial, or a referral to the Dicastery for the Doctrine of the Faith and, where applicable, announce such disciplinary action in the parish and any other institution where the accused Cleric was assigned.
 The Bishop shall then apply the precautionary measures mentioned in CIC, canon 1722, or CCEO, canon 1473: i.e., he shall admits or is determined by the Bishop or Vicar General to have committed even a single act of child or vulnerable adult abuse or sexual abuse of a child or vulnerable adult shall immediately be terminated from employment or volunteer service and from any position of responsibility with the Diocese and any of its parishes, schools, and institutions.